kecnry/cosmic-clock/README.md

 ## Deploying

-NOTE: if forking and deploying your own version, please replace the Google API key with your own.
-See [these instructions](https://www.npmjs.com/package/react-geosuggest).
+NOTE: if forking and deploying your own version, please replace the Google API key with your own (see [these instructions](https://www.npmjs.com/package/react-geosuggest)) and the DarkSky API key in clock.jsx.

 ### GitHub pages